Imam Tohari

-Imam Tohari (born 26 March 1976) is a retired badminton player from Indonesia who specialized in doubles events.
+Imam Tohari (born 26 March 1976) is an Indonesian badminton coach, and former badminton player who specialized in doubles events.
 He was the mixed doubles bronze medalists at the 1997 World Cup partnered with Emma Ermawati.

 After retired from the international tournament, Tohari started a new career as a coach in Tomioka, Japan in 2002.
 He managed to bring Kento Momota won the World Junior Championships in 2012.
 In April 2013, he was recruited PBSI to join the national team as a men's singles assistant coach, and in 2016, he began coaching in Djarum Kudus club.